mculotta120/prime_group_js_01/README.md

+our group was Mai L, Meg C, Oliver L, and Ted K.

 # Group based STI activity

 You are going to write a single JavaScript file to automatically calculate employee STI (‘short term incentive’ or ‘bonus’) for a company.